ltrgoddard/thesis/temp.markdown

 sympathy for vibrant tone’—yet goes on to transfer the deficiency to ‘us’:

-> Their wood the essence of a former age, Their sound compacted in the
+> \singlespacing Their wood the essence of a former age, Their sound
-> golden glow Within their aromatic shapes, would seem Too rich, to us
+> compacted in the golden glow Within their aromatic shapes, would seem
-> who never took our music Neat, but in smaller doses, over intervals.
+> Too rich, to us who never took our music Neat, but in smaller doses,
+> over intervals.

-The lapsarian tone of the final three lines makes clear that the problem is on ‘our’ side of the equation: ‘To contemplate a sound so rare, complete | Within its glowing moment: this would seem | Denied to us who have such need of time.’
+\noindent The lapsarian tone of the final three lines makes clear that the problem is on ‘our’ side of the equation: ‘To contemplate a sound so rare, complete | Within its glowing moment: this would seem | Denied to us who have such need of time.’
 ‘The Hazel Tree’, by contrast, is more concerned with direct observation, though it also seems to set up an opposition between nature and the fallen state of modern man.
 Prynne describes a scene consisting of a hazel tree and a ‘spike of bugle’